tsemach/typescript-txjs/README.md

 npm test
 ````

->TxJS is a collection of class you enable to build an application under node as a set of *components* which communicate between then by *mount-points*.
+>TxJS is a collection of classes you enable to build an application under nodejs as a set of *components* which communicate between then by *mount-points*.
 The component is a regular [TypeSript](https://www.typescriptlang.org/) class which expose no API.
-It receive it's commands by RxJS Subject next / subscribe..
+It receive it's commands by a RxJS Subject next / subscribe..

-###The main classes are:
+### The main classes are:

 - **TxMountPoint**
     - a class enable two way communication between any two component.